Game Engine Export

 Embed Textures

-Force textures to be embedded in the Fbx file.
+Force textures to be embedded in the FBX file.

 Important